 Perfect for: the city lovers

 A great place to travel is County Kerry which is in the southwest region of Ireland.
 Dingle is a breathtaking town to explore.
 The peninsula town is filled with dolphins living in the harbor and plenty of pubs to explore.
 The village is a stunning fishing village with old-world but impressive culture.
 The local shops also sell delicious cheese or ice cream produced with simple sea salt or local lavender.
 The gorgeous harbor is perfect for a romantic evening.
 Cahersiveen is another favorite for honeymooners in County Kerry.
 The charming town is surrounded by the Atlantic making for lovely views.
 The town also has lighthouses, garden, rugged cliff sides, great seafood, ring forts and castles.
 It is perfect for getting out onto the ocean and spending a relaxing day drifting around the picturesque Ring of Kerry.
 The rural county of Kerry is perfect for quiet time with your partner.

-Couples also enjoy Glengarriff in County Cork which is a modest spot with an impressive trad music scene.
+Glengarriff in County Cork is a modest spot with an impressive trad music scene.
 It is set amongst the hills and against the island’s southern seafront; the iconic rolling hills and seafront views add to the unique honeymoon experience.
 Garinish Island is a short trip from Glengarrif which is home to beautiful gardens and romantic strolls.
-Another wonderful island to visit on your honeymoon is the Aran Islands.
-This is the westernmost point of Ireland and has many marks of ancient Gaelic culture and has impressive cliffside attractions.
+Glengariff is located on the south-west stretch of the Wild Atlantic Way, and is a gateway to all of Cork’s stunning landscape.

 Sligo is a colorful town that boasts the best of both worlds.
 The bustling town is juxtaposed with the tranquil coast that is just minutes outside of the town centre.
 This offers a chance to enjoy a peaceful seaside vacation with access to all the best pubs and food Ireland has to offer.